Roshan3030/HEALTH-CARE/README.md

-Here is your content converted into **clean GitHub README format (like your screenshot)** 👇
+Here is your content converted into **clean GitHub README format (ready to paste)** 👇

 ---

-## 🏥 Smart Healthcare Data Analysis and Disease Prediction System Using Python
+## 🌾 Smart Agriculture Data Analysis and Crop Yield Prediction System Using Python

 ---

 ## 📄 Project Description

-This project applies data science techniques in the healthcare domain to analyze patient data and predict health-related outcomes.
-It works with datasets including patient records, vital parameters, treatment data, and hospital statistics to extract meaningful insights.
+This project applies data science techniques in the agriculture domain to analyze environmental and crop-related data for improving farming decisions.
+It uses datasets such as soil quality, rainfall, temperature, fertilizer usage, and crop yield to generate meaningful insights.

 ---